RG Student Organizing Fellowship

 - Complete political education trainings and readings

-- Commit to regular self-reflection & assessment
+- Commit to regular self-reflection and assessment

 - Core qualifications and required skills

 - Relationship-building skills with a wide range of people.
-Excited to talk to people, share stories, to do outreach, to organize!

-- Excellent communication skills with the ability to meet all deadlines and communicate effectively about progress of work with team members in a remote environment (via email, text, and other channels)
+- Excellent communication skills with the ability to meet all deadlines and communicate effectively about the progress of work with team members in a remote environment (via email, text, and other channels)

 - Our ideal candidate would have…